Pinching Antenna Systems (PASS) for Cell-Free Communications: Numerical Results

-Fig.~\ref{PASS_K} and Fig.~\ref{PASS_K_ave} demonstrate the sum rate and average rate of the PASS cell-free system versus the number of users, respectively.
-Owing to the user multiplexing capability provided by the joint digital and pinching beamforming design, the sum rate in Fig.~\ref{PASS_K} increases almost linearly with the number of users.
-Moreover, as shown in Fig.~\ref{PASS_K_ave}, the cell-free architecture effectively alleviates the decline in average user rate as the number of users grows.
+Fig.~\ref{PASS_K} and Fig.~\ref{PASS_K_ave} demonstrate the sum rate and average rate of the PASS cell-free system versus the number of users, respectively. {Owing to the user multiplexing capability provided by the joint digital and pinching beamforming design, the sum rate in Fig.~\ref{PASS_K} increases almost linearly with the number of users.} Moreover, as shown in Fig.~\ref{PASS_K_ave}, the cell-free architecture effectively alleviates the decline in average user rate as the number of users grows.
 This observation highlights two key insights.
 On the one hand, it demonstrates the advantage of joint multi-BS digital beamforming design in cell-free systems.
-On the other hand, it reveals that increasing the number of PAs per waveguide can further enhance system performance, since more PAs provide additional degrees of freedom for pinching beamforming in PASS assisted cell-free systems.
+On the other hand, it reveals that increasing the number of PAs per waveguide can further enhance system performance, {since more PAs provide additional degrees of freedom for pinching beamforming in PASS assisted cell-free systems\footnote{In practical systems, the design of $M$ should jointly consider communication performance, hardware complexity, and deployment cost, which remains an important future research direction.
+Moreover, due to the flexible and reconfigurable nature of PASS, a pragmatic design criterion for $M$ can also be determined in a trial-based or adaptive manner.}.}

+{Fig.~\ref{PASS_N} illustrates the sum rate performance of the PASS enabled cell-free system and the benchmark schemes versus the number of waveguides at each BS.
+To ensure a fair comparison between PASS based and conventional MIMO schemes, the waveguides in PASS are equipped with a single PA, i.e., $M=1$.
+As the number of waveguides increases, the sum rate of all schemes improves due to the increased multiplexing gain brought by additional spatial transmission dimensions.
+Compared with conventional MIMO, PASS can further enhance the effective channel orthogonality through flexible antenna positioning and channel reconstruction, thereby utilizing the multiplexing gain more efficiently.
+Consequently, the proposed Continuous-PASS achieves the highest sum rate, followed by discrete PASS scheme and uniform PASS scheme.}

+{Although the above simulations show that PASS assisted cell-free systems can outperform conventional cell-free MIMO systems, PASS may not always be preferable in practice.
+In relatively stable environments with limited blockage and slowly varying user distributions, carefully deployed fixed cell-free MIMO systems can already provide satisfactory coverage and spatial diversity with lower hardware complexity.
+In such cases, the additional flexibility of PASS may offer only marginal performance gains compared with its increased implementation complexity.}